OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `hash` ( *expression* , *expression* )

 > Compute the hash of the value(s).
 The single-argument version can take a value of any type.
 The two-argument version requires both arguments to be `bytes32`.
 Both produce a `bytes32`.
+>
+> [Improvement needed: Currently the one-argument hash  just hashes the underlying AVM representation of the value.
+This will cause some values of different types to have equal hashes.
+It seems better to guarantee that two values test as equal (using ==) if and only if they have the same hash.
+To do that, we would need to generate code that incorporates a typecode of some sort in the hash.]
+>
+> [Possible improvement: For some user-defined data structures, the "representation hash" approach we use here won't make sense.
+We might approach this by adding a "nohash" modifier to types.
+Attempts to hash an object whose type had the nohash modifier would generate an error.
+>
+> [Likely improvement: Eliminate the two-argument hash, on the theory that the programmer can always make a tuple and hash that using the single-argument hash.
+Applying the single-argument hash to general values is a more powerful and flexible mechanism.]

 `struct` { *name1* : *expression1* , *name2* : *expression2* , ... }